arm61/uravu/paper/paper.md

 # Summary

-`uravu` offers an easy to use interface to Bayesian modelling for scientific analysis in the Python programming language, making Bayesian modelling as easy to use as the `scipy.optimize.curve_fit()` method.
+`uravu` offers an easy to use interface data analysis using Bayesian modelling in the Python programming language; aiming to make Bayesian modelling as easy to use as the `scipy.optimize.curve_fit()` method.
 This software acts to lower the barrier of entry to the use of packages such as:

 - `scipy`: for maximum likelihood estimation [@virtanen_scipy_2020]
 - `emcee`: for Markov chain Monte Carlo investigation of posterior probabilities [@foremanmackey_emcee_2019]
-- `dynesty`: for nested sampling of the Bayesian evidence [@speagle_dynesty_2020].
+- `dynesty`: for nested sampling of posterior probabilities and estimation of the Bayesian evidence [@speagle_dynesty_2020].

-In addition to lowering the entry barrier `uravu` also adds additional utility, such as the ability to investigate non-normal distributions in a Bayesian fashion without the need for complex, custom code.
+In addition to standard normal ordinate uncertainties, `uravu` also add the ability to investigate non-normal ordinate value distributions, with the `Distribution` class and its integration into the `Relationship` class.
-Furthermore, `uravu` provides the ability to create simple, publication-quality plots of relationships, data, and distributions with `matplotlib`[@hunter_matplotlib_2007] and `corner` [@foremanmackey_corner_2019].
+Furthermore, `uravu` provides the functionality to create simple, publication-quality plots of relationships, data, and distributions with `matplotlib`[@hunter_matplotlib_2007] and `corner` [@foremanmackey_corner_2019].

 Alongside API information, the `uravu` documentation offers brief tutorials (uravu.rtfd.io/en/latest/tutorials.html) in all aspects of the package.
 This enables those unfamiliar with Bayesian modelling to get to grips with these important tools for data analysis.